 During his years of study at the Seminary, Dr. Kilpatrick served as the pastor of the Salem Baptist Church in Henning, Tennessee and as the Executive Director of the Greater Mid-South chapter of Youth for Christ.
 After his graduation from the doctoral program, he served as the interim pastor for the Nettleton Baptist Church in Jonesboro, Arkansas; the interim pastor for the Calvary Baptist Church in Osceola, Arkansas; and as the interim pastor for the First Baptist Church of New Albany, Mississippi.
 He has also served by way of supply preaching in area churches, in revivals, retreats, winter Bible studies, and short term mission trips (to the Arizona Navajo reservation and several trips to Brazil).
-Currently Dr. Kilpatrick is serving as the pastor of the Beaver Baptist Church in Brighton, Tennessee.
+Dr. Kilpatrick most recently served as the pastor of the Beaver Baptist Church in Brighton, Tennessee.

 Some of the works that Dr. Kilpatrick has written over the years include: The Hammoreh Workbook: A Companion Vocabulary, Exercise, and Study Guide for the Hammoreh Computerized Hebrew Tutorial, jointly written with Dr. T. V. Farris, 1993; "Ancient Mythology versus Eternal Reality: Judgments upon Egypt," presented orally at both the Southeastern Regional meeting and the National meeting of the Evangelical Theological Society; his doctoral dissertation: Against the Gods of Egypt: An Examination of the Narrative of the Ten Plagues in the Light of Exodus 12:12; "Ephraim and Egypt: A History of Idolatry," Mid-America Baptist Theological Journal; "The Eighth-Century Political and Religious Climate in Israel," Mid-America Baptist Theological Journal; "The Parable of the Tower," Mid-America Baptist Theological Journal; Dr. Kilpatrick was a contributor to the New Holman Bible Dictionary (articles on “Egypt” and “Esther”).
 He served as a writer for Lifeway Sunday School materials and as a contributor to the HCSV Harmony of the Gospels, “The Amount of Time Between The Crucifixion and the Resurrection Of Christ.”
 Dr. Kilpatrick also presented a paper at the 2009 Dead Sea Scrolls conference held at MABTS (Qumran, the Dead Sea Scrolls and Biblical Interpretation) entitled “A Suggested Relationship between Messianic Portraits in the Hebrew Bible, the Diarchic Messianism of the Qumran Community, and the Nature of God as Revealed in Exodus 34:6-7.”
-He is also a coauthor of a work in development: A Hebrew Grammar for Students of the Bible (Miller, Kilpatrick, and Akers).
+He is also a coauthor of: A Hebrew Grammar for Students of the Bible (Miller, Kilpatrick, and Akers).

 New or prospective student?
 Sign-up here for access to application information, grades, and account billing status.